5 Hidden Camping Gems in British Columbia

 Why it matters: High-altitude Elk Lakes sit at the BC-Alberta border with only 16 campsites across two small loops.
 The campground feels more like base camp than tourist destination.
 Mountain peaks rise directly from lake shore.
 Water runs cold and clear.
 Wildlife activity remains high because tourist presence stays minimal.

 Best time: July and August only—access roads close September through June.
 Weather at 1,600 meters changes rapidly.
+Mid-July typically offers peak wildflower displays.
+Late August brings clearer skies for stargazing but cooler overnight temperatures dropping near freezing.
+Pack layers regardless of forecast—afternoon thunderstorms roll through without warning during summer months.

 Pro tip: The drive from Fernie takes 90 minutes via rough gravel forest road, which filters out casual visitors.
 Plan three-day minimum—traveling four hours each direction for a single night defeats the purpose.
 Early morning fishing activity is legitimate.
 Local guides run fly-fishing clinics from the campground.
+High-clearance vehicles recommended but not strictly necessary—watch for washouts after heavy rain.
+The campground operates first-come, first-served only, so arrive Thursday to secure weekend spots.
+No cell service exists within 30 kilometers, making this genuine digital detox territory.

 3. Surge Narrows Provincial Park